rwxayheee/rwxayhee.github.io/_posts/2023-10-16-ADFR-Suite-and-ADT-in-Ubuntu-VM-on-Apple-Silicon.md

 <a href="https://github.com/Metaphorme/AutoDock-Vina-Docker" target="_blank">https://github.com/Metaphorme/AutoDock-Vina-Docker</a>

-The presented guide could be some kind of complementary to the docker solution, for those who wish to use the ADFR suite and perhaps run some lightweight calculations (if you are unsure, check out the performance in [Tests with sample data](#tests-with-sample-data)) *in a VM*, to escape from the hustle of privacy & network settings if that cannot be changed for the native OS...
+The presented guide could be some kind of complementary to the docker solution, for those who wish to use the ADFR suite and perhaps run some lightweight calculations (if you are unsure, check out the performance in [Tests with sample data](#tests-with-sample-data) and [Compare with running ADCP on native Linux OS](#compare-with-running-adcp-on-native-linux-os)) *in a VM*, to escape from the hustle of privacy & network settings if that cannot be changed for the native OS...